SlugBot/web/guide.md

 You are not limited to only scanning processes planted on yourself; You can also scan for processes planted on other people.
 This can be useful for finding good marks, defending other members, or hijacking profitable processes.

 ## Cleaning and Hijacking
 Once you've identified a process, you may want to remove it or hijack it.
 Use the <span class="command-link" data-command="clean"/> or <span class="command-link" data-command="hijack"/> commands respectively to begin process.
-The more properties of the process you've identified, the more likely it will be successfully removed.
+The more properties of the process you've identified, the more likely it will be successfully removed. **A bypass on the process' owner is required to hijack a process.**

 ## Investing
 Another method of making SC is to invest in text channels in discord servers.
 Channel investments let you invest SC in a channel to get return payments for messages sent in that channel for 7 days.
 The return rates are calculated from the last 7 days activity - meaning that if a channel is more active in the following 7 days, you will see bigger returns.
 Use the <span class="command-link" data-command="invest"/> command to see the expected return rate on the channel and how much you're expected to make by the end of the investment period.
 You can confirm or cancel the investment before SC is taken so feel free to use the command to view various channel's return rates.